natixnetwork/streetvision-subnet/docs/Validating.md

 btcli s register --netuid 323 --wallet.name [wallet_name] --wallet.hotkey [wallet.hotkey] --subtensor.network test
 ```

-## Registration
+## NATIX Network Registration
-Once registered on-chain, you must also register on the **NATIX application server**. make sure you've registered, and received your `uid` on Bittensor (as explained above).
-Validatos must sign a recent timestamp with your **Bittensor** hot key to be white-listed in NATIX application sever.
+Once registered on-chain, you must also register on the **NATIX Application Server**.
+After   `uid` on Bittensor (as explained above) is received, Validatos must sign a recent timestamp with  **Bittensor** hot key to be white-listed in NATIX application sever.

 This step is **required** in order to receive organic requests comming from NATIX Network.